witseie-elen4010/2023-group-lab-007/documentation/Sprints/Sprint_2/week_1_retrospective.md

 The sprint velocity for this week was 7 out of 7 (Two sprints were combined)

-Retrospective meeting were held on Thursay at 9 PM and lasted for 2 hours
+Retrospective meeting was held on Thursday at 9 PM and lasted for 2 hours

 ## Tickets